 The Center complies with Title 22 Licensing Regulations and also follows the terms and conditions of Title V programs established by the California Department of Education.
 The licensed capacity is 74 children.

 The Program for Children

-The Child Development Center is located in a beautiful house built in 1902, with hardwood floors and a Tiffany skylight.
-It is a warm and home-like environment for young children.
-The outdoor area is a large enclosed grassy space with bike paths, sandboxes and a climbing structure.
-The toddlers have their own play yard, which has a fence around it that allows the toddlers to see and communicate with the preschool children.
+The Mount’s Child Development Center is located in a beautiful house built in 1902, with hardwood floors and a Tiffany skylight.
+The setting provides a warm and home-like environment for young children.
+The accompanying outdoor area is a large enclosed grassy space with bike paths, sandboxes and a climbing structure.
+Toddlers have their own fenced play yard, allowing our most youthful students to see and communicate with the older preschool children.